• Skip to primary navigation

 3) As the mixture thickens, lower the heat and switch to a wooden spoon and stir vigorously to prevent lumps forming.

-4) Keep cooking the semolina until the mixture becomes quite stiff and elastic and begins to pull cleanly away from the sides of the pan (stirring all the time, of course)
+4) Keep cooking the semolina until you have a very thick mixture which is quite stiff and elastic and begins to pull cleanly away from the sides of the pan (stirring all the time, of course)

 5) Remove the pan from the heat and mix in the egg yolk.